What is compounding?

 Skin, Soft Tissue and Post-Surgical Infections: Abscesses, pustular dermatitis, cellulitis and infections of the anal gland, due to Escherichia coli, Proteus mirabilis, hemolytic streptococci, Staphylococcus spp. and Pasteurella spp.

-Cattle and calves Including Non-Ruminating (Veal Calves)-Respiratory Tract Infections: Bacterial pneumonia (shipping fever, calf pneumonia and bovine pneumonia) caused by Aerobacter spp., Klebsiella spp., Staphylococcus spp., Streptococcus spp., Pasteurella multocida and E.coli susceptible to aompicillin trihydrate.
+Cattle and calves Including Non-Ruminating (Veal Calves)-Respiratory Tract Infections: Bacterial pneumonia (shipping fever, calf pneumonia and bovine pneumonia) caused by Aerobacter spp., Klebsiella spp., Staphylococcus spp., Streptococcus spp., Pasteurella multocida and E.coli susceptible to ampicillin trihydrate.

 Dogs & Cats The recommended dose for dogs or cats is 3 mg/lb of body weight administered twice daily by subcutaneous or intramuscular injection.

 Cattle and calves Including Non-Ruminating (Veal Calves) From 2mg to 5 mg/lb of body weight once daily by intramuscular injection.
 Do not treat for more than 7 days.
-In all species, 3 days treatment is usually adequate, but treatment should be continued for 48 to 72 hours after the animal has become afebrile or asymtomatic.
+In all species, 3 days treatment is usually adequate, but treatment should be continued for 48 to 72 hours after the animal has become afebrile or asymptomatic.

 CONTRAINDICATIONS: A history of allergic reactions to penicillin, cephalosporins or their analogues should be considered a contraindication for the use of this agent.

 PRECAUTIONS: Because it is a derivative of 6-aminopenicillanic acid, ampicillin for injectable suspension has the potential for producing allergic reactions.
-If they should occur, ampicillin for injectable suspension should be disontinued and the subject treated with the usual agents (antihistamines, pressor amines, corticosteroids).
+If they should occur, ampicillin for injectable suspension should be discontinued and the subject treated with the usual agents (antihistamines, pressor amines, corticosteroids).